JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 The common source set contains shared code that can be used across multiple target platforms.
 It's designed to contain code that is platform-independent.
-If you try to use platform-specific APIs in the common source set, IDE will show a warning:
+If you try to use platform-specific APIs in the common source set, the IDE will show a warning:

 1. Open the `Greeting.kt` file and try to access one of the Java classes, `java.util.Random().nextBoolean()`, inside the `greet()` function: